gwdistsys18/dist-sys-practice/README.md

 + Stack is a group of service that are deployed together.
 Each individual service could be made up of one or multiple containers. (tasks)
 + Use ```docker stack deploy --compose-file=docker-stack.yml voting_stack``` to deploy all of the services (or tasks).
 + It is very convenient for us to make a replicate of one service.
 Just use the service scaling command. ```docker service scale voting_stack_vote=5```
-+ There are several visual result we can get.
++ There are several visual result we can get. (voting UI and Swarm visualization)
-+ 1. The voting UI
 ![voting](/src/voting.png)
-+ 2. The Swarm visualization
 ![Swarm_vi](/src/Swarm_vi.png)